Ahmed Elmohamady: Aston Villa

 On 19 July 2017, Elmohamady signed for Aston Villa for an undisclosed fee which would see him reunited with former Hull City boss Steve Bruce again.
 Elmohamady made his debut for Villa on the opening day of the 2017–18 season, a 1–1 home draw against former club Hull City.
 He scored his first goal for Aston Villa in the first game of the following season, on 6 August 2018, also against Hull City.

-On 29 May 2019, Elmohamady played an instrumental part in Aston Villa's 2–1 victory over Derby County in the 2019 EFL Championship play-off Final - providing the assist for Anwar El Ghazi's opening goal.
+On 29 May 2019, Elmohamady played an instrumental part in Aston Villa's 2–1 victory over Derby County in the 2019 EFL Championship play-off final – providing the assist for Anwar El Ghazi's opening goal.

 Elmohamady scored his first Premier League goal since the 2014–15 season on 24 June 2020, a late equaliser away at Newcastle United.

-On 28 May 2021, it was announced that Elmohamady would leave Aston Villa at the end of his contract.
+On 28 May 2021, Aston Villa announced that Elmohamady would leave the club upon the expiration of his contract following the end of the 2020–21 season.

-In July 2022, Elmohamady returned to Aston Villa in a non-playing role as an ambassador during a pre-season tour of Australia.
+In July 2022, Elmohamady returned to Aston Villa in a non-playing role as an ambassador during a pre-season tour in Australia.